celsiusnarhwal/rich-tracebacks/README.md

-You can configure the traceback handler with its [supported options](https://rich.readthedocs.io/en/stable/reference/traceback.html#rich.traceback.install) by creating a `rt_config.py` file at your project's root.
+You can configure the traceback handler with its [supported options](https://rich.readthedocs.io/en/stable/reference/traceback.html#rich.traceback.install) by creating an `rt_config.py` file at your project's root.
 The file should contain a dictionary named `config` that maps option names to their intended values.
 For example:

 ```python